manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 15 (3.2) - Ethics and Human Research.md

 - **Belmont Report** - summarizes basic ethical principles that research must follow in order to receive government support.
 	- demanded rigoruous consent procedures
-	- Positive outweighed negatives and rights are always preserved.
+	- Positive outweighed negatives and rights are always preserved
+	- benefits of study should outweight risk to participants
+	- Fair selection of subjects

 ## Value of Research Ethics
 - Benefits are worth the risk and are significant in nature